garrandall/popular-music-data/tracks/one-on-one-daryl-hall-john-oates.md

 I wanna play that one on one
 I wanna play that game tonight
 One on one so slow
-Ooooooh-oh
+Oh-oh

-Oooooh, you can't tell me you don't miss me girl
+Oh, you can't tell me you don't miss me girl
 I think I might know you too well, whooooa
 I (wonder what) you'd say if you knew
 That I was coming tonight
 (Want to)
 I want you can't you tell

-Ooooh, whoooa, one on one
+Oh, whoooa, one on one
 I wanna play that game tonight
 One on one I know
 I wanna play that one on one
 I wanna play that game tonight
 One on one so slow
-Ooooooh-oh
+Oh-oh
 That's all you need to know now